 Here are some pictures from this walk.
 Check out the PICS – Finland article for more.

-You will find several markers on the map showing places to eat or drink.
+You will find several other markers on the map with the ultimate Helsinki city walks.
+They show places to eat or drink.
 Try them out.

 I would also suggest that you download the app belonging to HSL.
 Enter your credit card number and you are good to go on buses, trams, airport bus and the ferry to Suomenlinna.